craftercms/docs/source/new-ia/reference/project-tools/index.rst

 |

-For more information on what settings can be configured, see :ref:`newIa-configuration`
+For more information on what settings can be configured, see :ref:`newIa-studio_configuration` and :ref:`newIa-engine_configuration`

 ^^^^^
 Audit